 Seoul is a mountainous city.
-People who visit the city for the first time rarely miss to comment on mountains surrounding it.
-For someone like me, who grew up in the city without knowing other parts of the world, hardly finds it special or unique.
-Only after did I visit other big cities with a great view of the unblocked horizon—such as New York, Tokyo, Bangkok or Ho Chi Minh City—I realized mountains right in the middle of a city was not a common thing.
+People who visit the city for the first time rarely miss to comment on the mountains around.
+But people like me, who grew up in the city without knowing other parts of the world, hardly find it special.
+For me, the realization came a lot later after visiting a few big cities, such as New York, Tokyo, Bangkok.

-So now you’d believe if I say I had pheasant neighbors when I was little, who would wander around our home in Gangnam.
-(Yes, that Gangnam from the song.)
+And that is also the reason I used to have pheasant neighbors when I was growing up.
+I grew up in a district called Gangnam—yes, from the song.
 Back in the 80s though, the place wasn’t much about hipness; streets weren’t paved yet and in fact, there weren’t many streets.
-Instead, cabbage patches were; Trails crossing the patches were; Villagers working on the patches were; Forests and big trees hugging all those sceneries were.
+There were a few buildings, but so were cabbage patches.
+So were trails crossing the patches; so were villagers working on the patches; so were forests and big trees hugging all those sceneries.

+About twenty years later, I happened to learn the science behind it.
+According to evolutionary biologists, in many bird species, a female bird ‘judged’ her mate by his feather.
 Peahens are attracted to peacocks with rich and symmetrical feathers.
 And studies revealed that the peacocks with the ‘popular look’ had a stronger immune system.
-While hens are attracted to the male birds’ look, it is in fact their instinct at work, seeking healthy genes.
+While hens are attracted to the male birds’ physical attributes, it is in fact their instinct seeking healthy genes.

-Men are attracted to women with 0.7 waist-to-hip ratio and studies revealed 0.7 women are most likely to give birth to a child.
+Men are attracted to women with 0.7 waist-to-hip ratio and studies revealed 0.7 women are most likely to have a child.
 Glowing skin means healthy skin, and shiny, bouncy hair is a sign of good health for a long period of time.
-Women generally prefer big, dependable men and one can easily imagine the strength and dominance of a man actually meant better protection and a higher survival chance, at least in the past.
+Women generally prefer big, dependable men and it’s not hard to imagine the strength and dominance of a man actually meant better protection and a higher survival chance, at least in the past.

 These all implies physical attraction is not so much about form as it is about function.